corrode/corrode.github.io/content/blog/prototyping/index.md

 You can do all of this without sacrificing the advantages of Rust.

 It turns out, even "bad" Rust code is pretty decent compared to code I wrote in other languages; it's still safe and fast, covers most cases, and I have an easier time refactoring it later because flaws are more obvious (capital-case types, missing error handling, explicit allocations with `Box` and all).

 If you have any more tips or tricks for prototyping in Rust, [get in touch](/about) and I'll add them to the list!

+## Summary

+The beauty of prototyping in Rust is that your "rough drafts" are often already production-worthy.
+Even when I liberally use `unwrap()`, stick everything in `main.rs`, and reach for owned types everywhere, the resulting code is still memory-safe and reasonably fast.

+Quite frankly, Rust makes for an excellent prototyping language if you embrace its strengths.
+Yes, the type system will make you think harder about your design up front - but that's actually a good thing!
+Each iteration might take a bit longer than in Python or JavaScript, but you'll typically need fewer iterations to reach a solid design.

+I've found that my prototypes in other languages often hit a wall where I need to switch to something more robust.
+With Rust, I can start simple and gradually turn that proof-of-concept into production code, all while staying in the same language and ecosystem.

+If you have any more tips or tricks for prototyping in Rust, [get in touch](/about) and I'll add them to the list!